mehdikhody/svelte-guard/README.md

 import type { Guard } from 'svelte-guard';

 // guard can be async or sync, it's up to you
-// for type safety, you can use the Guard type provided by `svelte-guard` export const guard: Guard = async ({ locals }) => {
+// for type safety, you can use: Guard<RequestEvent>
+export const guard: Guard = async ({ locals }) => {
 	// Implement your authorization logic here
 	// Return true if the request is authorized, false otherwise